humbertoragazzini/ms-1-front-end/README.md

 # My Resume Milestone Project 1 - Humberto Ragazzini

-Welcome to "my resume", this website was designed with the purpose of being able to communicate to people who are interested in hiring me, either for a particular project or to work as a full-time employee, for this reason I was added to the website a page where you can fill in a very simple form to be able to contact me.
+welcome to ‘’my resume’’, this website was designed with the purpose of establishing contact with those entities that are interested in my profile in an organized, efficient and simple way. either for a job opportunity or for a particular project.
+For this reason, I have added a section to the website page where you can complete a simple form to contact me.

-In order to access the website and visit it, you can do it by the following github link: [My Resume Project](https://humbertoragazzini.github.io/ms-1-front-end/)
+In order to access the website and visit it, you can do it by the following GitHub link: [My Resume Project](https://humbertoragazzini.github.io/ms-1-front-end/)

 # **UX**